Last updated on January 18th, 2021 at 10:34 pm

 Common herbs used in toners include witch hazel, geranium, honey, lemon, ivy, sage, nettle and burdock.
 Witch hazel has a tendency to dry the skin.
 It is ideal to combine it with moisturizers such as Vitamin E, honey, etc. Rosewater helps keep skin and face moisturized, fresh and balances the pH levels.

 Essential oils are the gentlest way of toning up.
-Rose water for normal or dry/sensitive skin or witch hazel for oilier skins is ideal bases for fresheners.
+Rose water for normal or dry/sensitive skin or witch hazel for oilier skins are ideal bases for fresheners.
 These can be applied with cotton wool, using smooth, gentle upward strokes or sprayed on to the face.
 Oily skin benefits from juniper or lemongrass whereas drier skins would benefit from rose or sandalwood.

 Apply the skin toner to a cotton ball and sweep it gently across your face.
 The cotton wool should come out relatively clean when toning.
 If it is not clean it indicates the cleansing has not been done properly.
 Do not succumb to the temptation to tone the skin whenever you feel it has become dirty.
 It should be used only after the skin has completed a cleansing routine and not as a substitute for cleansing.
 So, remember that your toner must function as a toner and not as a cleanser.